Itiviti/gradle-opencover-plugin/README.md

 # opencover plugin

-A base plugin 'opencover' is provided.
+A base plugin 'com.ullink.opencover' is provided.
 It will sets up a task named 'opencover' that when called will execute the OpenCover.exe file of the associated OpenCover version.
 That task may be configured:

     opencover {